RemixVSL/iomemory-vsl/README.md

 with said newer kernels, and putting the expensive paperweight to use again so I could access my data..., set forking and fixing the code in motion quite a while ago.

-## Important note!!!
-Only the version branches are tested, nothing else.
-The driver may in fact work with older or newer kernels but none have been tested.
-The latest reliable tested versions are from 3.19 and upwards.
-Testing and running with the kernel module has solely been done on Ubuntu.
-*** the untested branch has only been compiled and loaded not device tested ***

 ## Building
 Module building can be done according to the original README.